-- 5.54 The NPPF states that a local planning authority should regard the construction of new buildings as inappropriate in the Green Belt. - 5.55 Paragraph 145 of the NPPF list some exceptions to this approach.
+- 5.55 The NPPF states that a local planning authority should regard the construction of new buildings as inappropriate in the Green Belt. - 5.56 Paragraph 145 of the NPPF list some exceptions to this approach.

-- 5.56 Paragraph I45 (g) of the NPPF states that limited infilling or the partial or complete redevelopment of previously developed land, whether redundant or in continuing use, which would not cause substantial harm to the openness of the Green Belt, where the development would re-use previously development land and contribute to meeting an identified affordable housing need within the area of the local planning authority is an exception. - 5.57 The Council expects the affordable housing provided under paragraph 145 (g) to be weighted to contribute to meeting the assessed affordable housing need of the administrative area of Chelmsford.
+- 5.57 Paragraph 145 (g) of the NPPF states that limited infilling or the partial or complete redevelopment of previously developed land, whether redundant or in continuing use, which would not cause substantial harm to the openness of the Green Belt, where the development would re-use previously development land and contribute to meeting an identified affordable housing need within the area of the local planning authority is an exception. - 5.58 The Council expects the affordable housing provided under paragraph 145 (g) to be weighted to contribute to meeting the assessed affordable housing need of the administrative area of Chelmsford by the provision of 35% of the total number of residential units being provided and maintained as affordable housing on-site, incorporating the mix of affordable housing set out in paragraphs 5.24 and 5.25.